byterubpay/byterub-site/_posts/2018-11-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-19.md

 **\<sarang>** Want to give your update suraeNoether first?
 **\<sarang>** cool
 **\<sarang>** Getting some hard numbers with scaling information will be useful
-**\<suraeNoether>** Sure: Right now my time is being spent describing this bipartite matching graph problem that traceability problems in monero boil down to
+**\<suraeNoether>** Sure: Right now my time is being spent describing this bipartite matching graph problem that traceability problems in byterub boil down to
 **\<sarang>** very useful
 **\<sarang>** having a complete description in terms of graph theory is marvelous to have
-**\<suraeNoether>** the idea is simple. if someone were to try to trace the monero blockchain, they would at least have to perform the following matching task. that sort of idea
+**\<suraeNoether>** the idea is simple. if someone were to try to trace the byterub blockchain, they would at least have to perform the following matching task. that sort of idea
 **\<suraeNoether>** and we have known bounds on the complexity for that matching task
 **\<sarang>** Exactly, and now some code to get an idea of scaling
 **\<sarang>** at least order of magnitude
-**\<suraeNoether>** this is all in the pursuit of a formal model of de-anonymizing a "mixing with an anonymity set" style anonymity system like that of Monero.
+**\<suraeNoether>** this is all in the pursuit of a formal model of de-anonymizing a "mixing with an anonymity set" style anonymity system like that of ByteRub.
 **\<suraeNoether>** i've begun writing how we can use this approach + zcash turnstile to place bounds on the difficulty of de-anonymizing zcash as well
-**\<suraeNoether>** i should have a draft of the monero portion of this paper done by the end of November
+**\<suraeNoether>** i should have a draft of the byterub portion of this paper done by the end of November
 **\<sarang>** sexxy
 **\<suraeNoether>** sarang has already seen it and (if i do say so myself) it's a pretty fun paper actually
 **\<sarang>** Very much so
-**\<suraeNoether>** if it wasn't for the fact that's \*criticizing\* monero just like MRL-0001, i'd be very excited about writing it
+**\<suraeNoether>** if it wasn't for the fact that's \*criticizing\* byterub just like MRL-0001, i'd be very excited about writing it
 **\<sarang>** Have you informed Zcash of the possible applicability to their project, so they can draft a blog post about it? =p
-**\<suraeNoether>** i'm confident that this will make monero better, however, by formalizing some of our concerns that were previously only qualitative
+**\<suraeNoether>** i'm confident that this will make byterub better, however, by formalizing some of our concerns that were previously only qualitative
 **\<suraeNoether>** sarang not formally, i may have brought it up with zooko in person before
 **\<sgp\_>** any way I can get a draft copy?
 **\<sarang>** We should be good neighbors and let them know